syncfusion-content/ej2-angular-docs/ej2-angular/accumulation-chart/data-label.md

 ## Text Mapping

-The fill color and the text in the data source can be mapped to the chart using `pointColorMapping` in series and `name` in datalabel respectively.
+The fill color and the text in the data source can be mapped to the chart using `pointColorMapping` in series and `name` in data label respectively.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}